Kemuning–Shah Alam Highway

-The E13 Kemuning–Shah Alam Highway (Malay: Lebuhraya Kemuning–Shah Alam), (LKSA), is an expressway in Klang Valley, Selangor, Malaysia.
+The E13 Kemuning–Shah Alam Highway (Lebuhraya Kemuning–Shah Alam), (LKSA), is an expressway in Klang Valley, Selangor, Malaysia.
 The 7.3 km expressway connects Kemuning Interchange of the Shah Alam Expressway E5 near Kota Kemuning until Federal Highway Route 2 Interchange (also known as Bulatan Darul Ehsan Interchange) of the Federal Highway Route 2 near Klang.
-It originally was given route code E4 but later changed to E13 and E4 was used by South Kedah Expressway.
+It was originally given route code E4, but was later changed to E13 and E4 was used by South Kedah Expressway.

 Route background

 The expressway starts at Kemuning Interchange and its interchange with the Persiaran Kota Kemuning and Shah Alam Expressway E5.
 After that, it passes the Jalan Bukit Kemuning Interchange, a toll plaza near Taman Sri Muda and Alam Impian Interchange.
 The expressway crosses the Klang River bridge to Section 24.
 The expressway overlaps with the Persiaran Sultan from Bulatan Jubli Perak Interchange towards Bulatan Selangor Interchange, Federal Highway Route 2 Interchange of the Federal Highway Route 2 and finally towards the Shah Alam city centre.